Arsennaria: Bishopric

-The only known bishop of this town from antiquity is Filone, who took part in the synod assembled in Carthage in 484 by the Vandal King Huneric, after which Filone was exiled.
+The only known bishop of this town from antiquity is Philo, who took part in the synod assembled in Carthage in 484 by the Vandal King Huneric, after which Filone was exiled.

-Although the diocese did not survive past the Muslim conquest of the Maghreb, Arsennaria survives today as a titular bishopric, and the last bishop was José Alberto Rozo Gutiérrez, an apostolic vicar of Puerto Gaitán.
+Although the diocese did not survive past the Muslim conquest of the Maghreb, Arsennaria survives today as a titular bishopric, and the current titular bishop is Joseph Bùi Công Trác, auxiliary bishop of Hồ Chi Minh City.